judicial-processes-and-legal-systems

 Table of Contents

 The concept of evidence is fundamental to the judicial system.
 Understanding its role can empower citizens to engage more effectively with legal processes.
-This guide will explore the different types of evidence, their importance, and how they are used in court.
+This guide explores the different types of evidence, their importance, and how they are used in court.
+Evidence is not merely a collection of facts; it is the mechanism through which truth is tested and justice is pursued.
+Every day, courts across the country rely on rigorous standards for evidence to ensure that verdicts are based on reliable information rather than speculation or prejudice.

 Evidence refers to any material or information presented in court to support or refute a claim.
 It plays a critical role in determining the outcome of legal proceedings.
-The main types of evidence include:
+The rules of evidence govern what can be considered, how it must be presented, and what weight it may carry.
+Evidence can be direct, such as an eyewitness account of a crime, or circumstantial, requiring the court to infer a fact from surrounding circumstances.
+The main categories of evidence include:

 - Testimonial Evidence: Statements made by witnesses under oath.